knbrlo/loudr/spec.md

 Final Steps:
+- [ ] Update the readme.md to include running instructions.
 - [ ] Submit a video of how a user would interact with your working web application.
 - [ ] Write a blog post about the project and process.
 - [ ] When done, submit your GitHub repo's url, a link to your video demo, and a link to your blog post in the corresponding text boxes in the right rail.
 Hit "I'm done" to wrap it up.